USF-OS/Lab-CPU-Scheduling/README.md

 ### PSJF - Preemptive Shortest Job First
 Similar to SJF, but with preemption.
 If a task with a smaller overall workload arrives, you will switch to it and run it instead.

-### SCTF - Shortest Completion Time First
-Building on PSJF, SCTF considers the remaining amount of workload rather than the total workload for the job.
-For example, if the current job has a workload of 10 but has already executed 8/10 work units, a new task with a workload of 3 arriving will not cause a context switch.

 ### RR - Round Robin
 Each process gets a turn.
 Every time you receive an interrupt, switch to the next process in the list.
 Once you hit the end of the list, start back at the beginning.